Credit Assignment in Neural Networks through Deep Feedback Control: Learning theory

 with $m$ the iteration and $\ve{r}^{-(m+1)}_L$ the network output without feedback after the weight update. \end{theorem}

-Theorem \ref{theorem:MN_DFC} shows that Condition \ref{con:Q_GN} enables the controller to drive the network towards its target $\ve{r}_L^*$ with minimum-norm activation changes, $\Delta \ve{v} = \ve{v} - \ve{v}^{\text{ff}}$, which combined with the steady-state weight update \eqref{eq:update_W_ss} result in weighted minimum-norm updates $\Delta W_i$ (see also App. \ref{app:intuitive_condition2}).
-When the feedback weights do not have the correct column space, the weight updates will not be minimum norm.
+Theorem \ref{theorem:MN_DFC} shows that Condition \ref{con:Q_GN} enables the controller to drive the network towards its target $\ve{r}_L^*$ with MN activation changes, $\Delta \ve{v} = \ve{v} - \ve{v}^{\text{ff}}$, which combined with the steady-state weight update \eqref{eq:update_W_ss} result in weighted MN updates $\Delta W_i$ (see also App. \ref{app:intuitive_condition2}).
+When the feedback weights do not have the correct column space, the weight updates will not be MN.
 Nevertheless, the following proposition shows that the weight updates still follow a descent direction given arbitrary feedback weights.

 \begin{proposition} Assuming stable dynamics and $\lambda, \alpha \rightarrow 0$, the steady-state weight updates \eqref{eq:update_W_ss} with a layer-specific learning rate $\eta_i = \eta/\|r_{i-1}\|_2^2$ lie within 90 degrees of the loss gradient direction. \end{proposition}